 This WG is a subsidiary of the Hydrographic Services and Standards Committee (HSSC).
 Its work is subject to HSSC approval.

-Composition and Chairmanship
+Composition and Chair

 The WG shall comprise representatives of IHO Member States (MS), Expert Contributors (EC), observers from accredited NGIO, and a representative of the IHO Secretariat.
 A membership list shall be maintained and posted on the IHO website.